Twisted Cohomotopy implies level quantization of the full 6d Wess-Zumino term of the M5-brane: Hypothesis H implies M5 Hopf-WZ anomaly cancellation

-Now consider pulling back this situation along the homotopy fiber of $\rchi_8$ \eqref{HomotopyFiberSpace} to yield the sequence of spherical fibrations \eqref{PullbackToUniversalSpaceOnWhichChi8Trivializes}.
-After this pullback the Euler class from \eqref{IntegralVanishingQuadratic} disappears, in that we obtain vanishing of the class
+is the integral 4-class controlling the Gysin sequence of \eqref{E4IntegralVanishingQuadratic}, which therefore reads: Now consider pulling back this situation along the homotopy fiber of $\rchi_8$ \eqref{HomotopyFiberSpace} to yield the sequence of spherical fibrations on the left of \eqref{PullbackToUniversalSpaceOnWhichChi8Trivializes}.
+After this pullback, the Euler class summand in \eqref{IntegralVanishingQuadratic} disappears, and we obtain this vanishing class: